Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 function addChainIDsToWhitelist(uint256[] calldata chainIDs, address[] calldata operatorTableUpdaters) external;
 ```

 Adds chain IDs to the global whitelist, enabling them as valid transport destinations.
-Each chain ID is associated with an operator table updater address that will be responsible for updating operator tables on that chain.
+Each chain ID is associated with an `OperatorTableUpdater` address that will be responsible for updating operator tables on that chain.
+In practice, the `OperatorTableUpdater` address will be the same across all chains.

 *Effects*:
 * Adds each `chainID` and its corresponding `operatorTableUpdater` to the `_whitelistedChainIDs` mapping